epaaso/comp-oncology/README.md

 ## Pre-reqs
 We highly recommend using a computer or server with cuda enabled.
-[Docker](https://docs.docker.com/engine/install/ubuntu/) must be a given to run the conatiners.
+[Docker](https://docs.docker.com/engine/install/ubuntu/) must be a given to run the containers.
-Another advanatage would be to have docker installed with the cuda package for transfering your cuda install to the contianers.
+Another advantage would be to have docker installed with the cuda package for transfering your cuda install to the contianers.

 Nevertheless, we added a list of the package versions for R and python in `requirements.txt`